fazibear/mrubyvst/README.md

 - enjoy ;)

 # notes
-- it crashes some times - mruby is not thread safe
+- it crashes some times
 - takes a lot of cpu - mruby is not a speed demon

 # screenshot